- Risk key

 Paying taxes is more costly on average compared to other OECD countries, but the number of procedures and time required is lower (DB 2018).

-There is a moderate risk of corruption when interacting with the Estonian customs administration.
+There is a low risk of corruption when interacting with the Estonian customs administration.
 Companies indicate that bribes and irregular payments during customs processes are very uncommon (GETR 2016).
 Companies express satisfaction with the efficiency and time-predictability of customs processes (GETR 2016).
 The time required to import to and export from Estonia is lower compared to OECD countries (DB 2018).

 Companies may contend with moderate risks when venturing into Estonia’s public procurement sector.
 Instances of favoritism by public officials are not uncommon due to the small size of Estonia’s business and commercial community (GCR 2017-2018, ICS 2017).
 Diversion of public funds is seen as fairly uncommon (GCR 2017-2018).
 About a third of companies indicate that they perceive corruption as common in public procurement processes managed by national, regional, and local authorities (Flash Eurobarometer 2017).
 Also about a third of surveyed companies believe that corruption has prevented them from winning a contract (Flash Eurobarometer 2017).
 Other corruption risks in procurement include conflict of interest in the evaluation of bids, collusive bidding and tailor-made specifications for particular companies, but it should be noted that within the European Union, Estonian companies perceive these practices to be less common than most of their European peers (Flash Eurobarometer 2017).
 The Public Procurement State Register provides online procurement services, such as a company registration and management portal; the service has reportedly increased transparency (EUACR 2014).
 Companies are, nonetheless, recommended to use a specialized public procurement due diligence tool to mitigate the corruption risks related to public procurement in Estonia.